I wrote about how to write filter queries using pyes

 Here were the design thoughts:

-• I wanted something easy to remember, S for search.
+- I wanted something easy to remember,

-• I didn’t want to write python that looked like Java, or JSON or even a dict.
+matches all documents, unless you give it a query term. - I didn’t want to write python that looked like Java, or JSON or even a

-• I wanted to write something that felt like the Django-ORM
+. - I wanted to write something that felt like the Django-ORM

-• Ultimately I want code that I enjoy writing.
+- Ultimately I want code that I enjoy writing.

 So here it is, I expect it to power Firefox Add-ons, the Add-ons Builder and Firefox Input shortly.